Noblefel/lensa/README.md

 A wrapper around go html/template to skip the tedious parsing part.
-Not recommended
+Not recommended.

-**THIS IS MOSTLY UNTESTED, SO DONT USE IT 😁**

 ```
 go get github.com/Noblefel/lensa
 ```

-Quick example writes to standard output (see examples):
+Quick example that writes to standard output (see examples):

 ```go
 func main() {